-- depth (values: integer or inf, default value: 3): depth of derivations if depth_bound is set to true - single_var (values: {true,false}, default value: false, valid for CEM only): if set to true, there is a random variable for each clauses, instead of a separate random variable for each grounding of a clause - sample_size (values: integer, default value: 1000): total number of examples in case in which the models in the .kb file contain a prob(P). fact.
-In that case, one model corresponds to sample_sizeP examples - epsilon_em (values: real, default value: 0.1, valid for CEM only): if the difference in the log likelihood in two successive EM iteration is smaller than epsilon_em, then EM stops - epsilon_em_fraction (values: real, default value: 0.01, valid for CEM only): if the difference in the log likelihood in two successive EM iteration is smaller than epsilon_em_fraction(-current log likelihood), then EM stops - random_restarts_number (values: integer, default value: 1, valid for CEM only): number of random restarts - setrand (values: rand(integer,integer,integer)): seed for the random functions, see Yap manual for allowed values
+- depth (values: integer or inf, default value: 3): depth of derivations if depth_bound is set to true - single_var (values: {true,false}, default value: false, valid for CEM, EMBLEM and SLIPCASE): if set to true, there is a random variable for each clauses, instead of a separate random variable for each grounding of a clause - sample_size (values: integer, default value: 1000): total number of examples in case in which the models in the .kb file contain a prob(P). fact.
+In that case, one model corresponds to sample_sizeP examples - epsilon_em (values: real, default value: 0.1, valid for CEM, EMBLEM and SLIPCASE): if the difference in the log likelihood in two successive EM iteration is smaller than epsilon_em, then EM stops - epsilon_em_fraction (values: real, default value: 0.01, valid for CEM, EMBLEM and SLIPCASE): if the difference in the log likelihood in two successive EM iteration is smaller than epsilon_em_fraction(-current log likelihood), then EM stops